Hist Keeper - Warden Healer PVE Build

 The warden has a massive bonus to healing especially with their main ultimate being so cheap a but also being close gives them the chance to offer very good protection for the group.

 The trick to this build overall is to fully understand what YOU need to do as YOUR role in the group.
 It is not as simple as just spamming heals and passing content.
-You provide SO many buffs that increase the performance, recovery and protection of the groups along side your heals.
+You provide SO many buffs that increase the performance, recovery, and protection of the groups alongside your heals.
 It is about actively keeping those bonuses UP while keeping people alive at the same time!
 And one more major thing to note… you have GLYPHS on your weapons!
 USE THEM!
-Keep up light attacks and heavy attacks just like a dps would!
+Keep up light attacks and heavy attacks just like a DPS would!

-The warden is the only class that has minor toughness in the game so keeping a heal up every 20seconds+ is of course important!
+The warden is the only class that has minor toughness in the game so keeping a heal up every 20 seconds+ is of course important!

-The major ward and major resolve buff for 12 people is the ONLY one of it’s kind on ANY class in the game (everyone else has their own individual one instead).
-This also is a game changer since YOU can buff their resists with a non stacking major bonus so that now NO ONE in your group has to slot the skill.
+The major ward and major resolve buff for 12 people is the ONLY one of its kind on ANY class in the game (everyone else has their own individual one instead).
+This also is a game-changer since YOU can buff their resists with a non-stacking major bonus so that now NO ONE in your group has to slot the skill.
 If no one has to slot a resist buff because you have it covered 100% of the time, your entire group can now change their setup to have +1 extra skill (if they were using major ward and major resolve before) in place of it.

 You alone have just altered the tide of play by supplying something everyone needs.
-Perhaps they can slot an extra passive skill, or an extra damage skill, or the tanks can slot some extra cc etc.
+Perhaps they can slot an extra passive skill, or an extra damage skill, or the tanks can slot some extra cc, etc.

 There are countless options.
 Above all this is something to consider when using the warden healer, “YOUR JOB” is to keep those buffs UP!

-The same applies for every other buff you have too, minor toughness, minor ward, major ward, minor resolve, major resolve, minor intellect, minor endurance, minor berserk, major courage, (major force if using warhorn) ETC!
+The same applies to every other buff you have too, minor toughness, minor ward, major ward, minor resolve, major resolve, minor intellect, minor endurance, minor berserk, major courage, (major force if using warhorn) ETC!

-I’m pretty sure you get the idea, however the Jorvulds set we are using adds to buff uptime to a ridiculous extent!
+I’m pretty sure you get the idea, however, the Jorvulds set we are using adds to buff uptime to a ridiculous extent!

-Every single minor or major buff we supply is increased by a whooping 40% duration time!
+Every single minor or major buff we supply is increased by a whopping 40% duration time!
 So where most healers will have to of course have to keep uptime checks on their buffs (As you will too) YOURS last longer, which means casting them less often and spending more time actually healing!
 This ALSO applies to your OWN major mending buff from heavy attacks and/or healing low health targets!

-Olorimes also giving the major courage buff goes up to a MASSIVE 42second bonus.
+Olorimes also giving the major courage buff goes up to a MASSIVE 42-second bonus.
 This particular set is a tricky one.
-I have seen SO many people fire this buff into the wall because they double bar it and it lands where buffs for themselves are placed or just didn’t realize the skills they use make it proc.
+I have seen SO many people fire this buff into the wall because they double bar it and it lands where buffs for themselves are placed or just didn’t realize the skills they use to make it proc.
 SO this setup is fully designed to take advantage of the WAY it fires so that YOU have full control of it!
 (Demonstrated in the video).

 The monster set choice is again to further buff your group.
-There are many situations on large boss where the tank utilizes this set (lord warden) but because the boss is so big it just DOESN’T reach them.
-And some chosen tactics of players on bosses such as the Assembly General, the main tank is no where NEAR the group.
+There are many situations on large boss where the tank utilizes this set (Lord Warden) but because the boss is so big it just DOESN’T reach them.
+And some chosen tactics of players on bosses such as the Assembly General, the main tank is nowhere NEAR the group.
 So having the healer IN the bunch is a much more efficient way to utilize this awesome resist buff.
 There are choices as explained in the video of course however depending on the group.

 So because of that, every single first cast of healing springs will give BACK stamina to the group.
-Dps and tanks ALL have extra stam return now for blocks, dodges, break frees and also damage sustain (if they are stam dps).
+DPS and tanks ALL have extra stam return now for blocks, dodges, break frees, and also damage sustain (if they are stam DPS).
 A tank doesn’t get stam back while blocking…now they do!

-The skills and gear are setup to perfectly take advantage of the relevant passives and bonuses from the OVERALL build.
+The skills and gear are set up to perfectly take advantage of the relevant passives and bonuses from the OVERALL build.
 Everything is exactly where you need it (note there are some alterations discussed in the video).